The House on Mango Street: Language

 Furthermore, it is thought that the language barriers present in The House on Mango Street is a symbol of the boundary between one's self and the freedom and opportunities that are present in the rest of America.
 In addition, there is a certain value that is attributed to bilingualism in this book, while Spanish speakers are scoffed at and pitied.

 Chicano literature and culture

 The House on Mango Street is an example of Chicano literature and explores the complexities of its culture.
-Through Esperanza Cordero, the heroine of this novel, Sandra Cisneros demonstrates that the "patriarchal Chicana Chicago community that raised her will not permit her development as a female writer".
-Through this book, she addresses the oppression that many women feel when growing up in Chicano communities, such as Mango Street.
+Through Esperanza Cordero, the heroine of this novel, Sandra Cisneros demonstrates that the "patriarchal Chicana Chicago community that raised her will not permit her development, as a female writer".
+Through this book, she addresses the oppression that many women feel, when growing up in Chicano communities, such as Mango Street.

-Adaptation
+Adaptations

+In 2017, composer Derek Bermel, with the permission of Sandra Cisneros, created Mango Suite, an orchestral suite with choreography and with monologues drawn from the novel.
+The piece was commissioned for the Chautauqua Institution by Francis and Cindy Letro, in honor of Tom and Jane Becker, and had its world premier on July 22, 2017.
+The performance combined the efforts of the Chautauqua Symphony Orchestra, Chautauqua Theater Company, the Charlotte Ballet and the Chautauqua Voice Program.

-On January 22, 2020, Deadline Hollywood reported that The House on Mango Street would be adapted into a television series by Gaumont Film Company, who previously produced the largely Spanish language series Narcos.
+On January 22, 2020, Deadline Hollywood reported that The House on Mango Street would be adapted into a television series by Gaumont Film Company, which previously produced the largely Spanish language series Narcos.

+Derek Bermel and Sandra Cisneros are also collaborating to develop an opera adaptation of The House on Mango Street.
+Cisneros is the librettist and the work will have its official premiere in July 2025 at the Glimmerglass Festival in upstate New York.